twuilliam/nodes-info/ivi.md

 ## Data storage

-200 GB on your home directory.
+1 TB on your home directory.
+Move your data to /hddstore or /sddstore for faster compute.

 ## Change GCC version